- PROFESSOR Psychiatry

 NIMH, Clinical Brain Disorders Branch

-- Dr. Yasmin Hurd is Professor in the Departments of Psychiatry,
+- Dr. Yasmin Hurd is Professor in the Departments of Psychiatry, Neuroscience and Pharmacology and Systems Therapeutics.
+She is the Director of the Center for Addictive Disorders.

 Dr. Hurd's multidisciplinary research investigates the neurobiology underlying addiction disorders and related psychiatric illnesses.
 A translational approach is used to examine molecular and neurochemical events in the human brain and comparable animal models in order to ascertain neurobiological correlates of behavior.
 A major focus of the research is directed to risk factors of addiction disorders including genetics as well as developmental exposure to drugs of abuse.